-Finding funding for mature students is not as straight forward as it is for younger students.
+Finding funding for a second degree as mature students is not as straight forward as it is for younger students.
 Read about one mature student’s experience.

 Guest blog post by Sharon Watson